Search This Blog

 Meanwhile, I had grown wise to the drop-dead gorgeous babes approaching with some question from the front while the pick-pocketing boyfriend sneaks up behind.
 Even sitting with my back to the wall I was approached by several the doe-eyed girls, all of whom were told in clear Afrikaans to fokk off, which seems to need no translation in Romanian.

-The moans from the neighbouring rooms gave me a hint that perhaps this was not just a pension.
-Or could it be the French really did have better sex lives?
+The moans from the neighbouring rooms gave me a hint that perhaps this was not just a pensione.
+Or could it be that the French really do have better sex lives?
 I activated roaming on the GPRS phone, and for the next two days proceeded to ran up a phone bill that still makes my eyes water when I think of it.

 My first call was to cancel and replace the stolen cards.
 A lady at Visa’s call centre in New Orleans explained that new cards would take a week, but for a small fee, emergency cash can be arranged on the spot.
 She assured me in a lovely Southern drawl that “Honey, the money would be at Western Union the next day, which was a Saturday.